purpose168/xyops/docs/data.md

 This is set to a Plugin ID by the scheduler when a job was launched from a Plugin based trigger configuration.
 Only used for UI hinting.

+## Job.pid

+When the job starts running on a server, this will contain the local PID of the process directly spawned by xySat.

+## Job.rpid

+When the job is running via a remote script layer (i.e. Docker container or remote SSH via [xyRun](https://github.com/pixlcore/xyrun)), this will contain the actual root PID of the remote job process group.

 ## Job.label

 User writable property for providing a visual label for the Job.
 Should be specified as a string, and will be displayed alongside the Job ID on completion screens and history lists.